camdenboren/chat-script/README.md

     ollama pull mxbai-embed-large

 <i>Note: I recommend running Ollama as a system service to avoid needing to run 'ollama serve' every time I boot.</i>

-An optional setup step is to manually create the directory:

-    ~/.chat-script

-With the subfolders:

-    ~/.chat-script/embeddings
-    ~/.chat-script/scripts

-This allows you to prepare your scripts before installing anything, but the folder creation itself is done automatically by the first 'nix run' command in the 'Usage' section.
 </details>

 <details>
 <summary><b>Usage</b></summary>
 Before any context can be used by the LLM, these context "scripts" must be added to ~/.chat-script/scripts

-Executing the following will create this directory:
+Executing the following will create this directory, generate embeddings (if desired), and run the app:

     nix run github:camdenboren/chat-script

-Once you add your scripts, run the following to generate their associated embeddings:
+Scripts can be reembeded at any time by executing the following:

     nix develop github:camdenboren/chat-script --command bash -c "python src/embeddings.py"